 The single search/results column let us plan a nice clean map display.

-# Look at that After the early work of original thought, we checked out related works.
+After the early work of original thought, we checked out related works.
 It turns out the original VecNET search bore a striking resemblance to the old AirBnB search!
 AirBnB had recently done a redesign to fix what they have concluded were large design and usability issues.

 We could learn from their experience and benefit from work done by a talented team.
 Our final proposal was iteratively formed with feedback from VecNET librarians based around simple UX principles: